-Per 2 C.F.R. § 200.307, which is hereby incorporated by reference, gross income earned by the County Department is directly generated as a result of the federal award.
+Per 2 C.F.R. § 200.307, which is hereby incorporated by reference, .Ggross income earned by the County Department is directly generated as a result of the federal award.
 Program income must be expended prior to applying federal funds.
+2 CFR § 200.307 is hereby incorporated by reference.